Author:

 Born Under a Bad Sign

-“If it wasn’t for bad luck, I wouldn’t have been lucky at all,” laments the influential bluesman on this album’s catchy title track… The curse theme Born Under a Bad Sign inspired one of the great blues album covers: it consists of images associated with ill omens and superstition (including a black cat, a skull and crossbones, and a calendar page for Friday the 13th…) The cover's bright, bold imagery matched the poignant vitality of King's music.
+"If it wasn't for bad luck, I'd have no luck at all," laments the influential bluesman on this album's catchy title song...
+The curse theme of Born Under a Bad Sign inspired one of the great blues album covers: it consists of images associated with bad omens and superstitions (including a black cat, a skull and crossbones, and a calendar page for Friday the 13th...).
+The bright, bold imagery of the cover matched the poignant vitality of King's music.

 Howlin' Wolf: Howlin' Wolf (1962)